+Information Sheet

+8. PESTS

+8. | Stalk borers

+Eldana borer (Eldana saccharina)

+Identification

-Eldana saccharina is an insect that is indigenous to Africa (Figure 1).
-Eldana borer is the caterpillar stage of the moth.
+Hana borer is the caterpillar stage of the moth Eldana saccharina, an insect that is indigenous to Africa.
 It is a very active, tough, brown, rather leathery borer that wriggles vigorously when disturbed, and may elude capture by descending from its host plant on the silken thread which it readily spins.
-It may be distinguished from the less serious borer, Sesamia calamistis, partly by its darker brown colour, and by its greater activity.
-The presence of eldana can usually be detected by the 'frass' which it pushes to the exterior of the cane stalk through the holes it has bored.
-Eldana is a voracious feeder and in severe infestations, the entire crop can be damaged, leading to serious crop loss.
+It may be distinguished from the less serious borer, Sesamia calamistis, partly by its darker brown colour, and also by its greater activity.
+The presence of Eldana can usually be detected by the 'frass' which it pushes to the exterior of the cane stalk through the holes it has bored.

+Eldana is a voracious feeder and in severe infestations the entire crop can be damaged, leading to serious crop loss.

+History

+In South Africa the first outbreaks occurred in the late 1930s, and were restricted to the Umfolozi River Flats.
+Since 1970, further outbreaks have occurred as far apart as Malelane and Port Shepstone.